 VCBH received Community Care Expansion Grant funding allowing the department to provide capital improvements and operating funds for Board and Care Providers in addition to MHSA supplemental funding for licensed Board and Care residents.
 Client residents of licensed Board and Care facilities are extremely vulnerable and underserved due to both their mental health diagnosis and the fact that they are extremely low income.
-At the time of implementation of the CCE program demographics of beneficiaries were as follows: Universe = 168 beneficiaries.
-55% Caucasian, 11% African American, 29% LatinX, 3% Asian, 1% Pacific Islander and 1% Other Race.
-2) VCBH continued to support extremely low income clients with a Capitalized Operating Subsidy Reserve (COSR) account for Paseo Santa Clara, an affordable community owned and operated by Cabrillo Economic Development Corp.
+At the time of implementation there were a total of 168 beneficiaries with demographics as follows: 55% White, 11% African American, 29% LatinX, 3% Asian, 1% Pacific Islander and 1% Other Race.
+2) VCBH continued to support extremely low-income clients with a Capitalized Operating Subsidy Reserve (COSR) account for Paseo Santa Clara, an affordable community owned and operated by Cabrillo Economic Development Corp.
 3) Additionally, VCBH continues to support low-income clients with MHSA funding at four affordable housing developments, managed by Many Mansions - Peppertree Apartments, D Street Apartments, Hillcrest Villas and La Rahada.
 Lastly, VCBH continues to serve 6 families with rental assistance at E Street Apartments in Oxnard.